FBOTWork/work_world_msgs/README.md

-# butia_world_msgs
+# work_world_msgs

 ## Overview
-This is a group of ROS packages responsable for perform the world msgs of [BUTIABots](https://fbot.vercel.app/) domestic robot (DoRIS) in Robocup@Home league.
+This is a group of ROS packages responsable for perform the world msgs of [FBOT](https://fbot.vercel.app/) industrial robot (micky) in Robocup@Work league.